nkarni/meteor-stock/README.md

 To use:

-* Create a meteor app and CD to its root
+* Create a Meteor app and CD to its root
 * Run: `yo meteor-stock`

 What is meteor-stock?